next-ivanblanquez/beeva-poc-pygdf/README.md

 * [Ratings 20M](https://s3-eu-west-1.amazonaws.com/poc-pygdf/ratings-20M.dat)
 * [Ratings 100M](https://s3-eu-west-1.amazonaws.com/poc-pygdf/ratings-100M.dat)

+* **Note** : *users file used correspond to 1M movies files, I use the same file because others dataset don’t have their own users file, but these ratings files has more than 6k users*

  These are experiments results time processing (milliseconds) for each operation.
 The best time of each of them is marked as bold:

 * 1M items: